shsagir/play-area-sync/docs/cloudflare.md

      - advanced
      - CDN
      - ddos
+     - ssl

 ---

 ## About CloudFlare

-CloudFlare is a multi-purpose website performance & security service.
+CloudFlare is a "magical" multi-purpose website performance & security service, which works on DNS level.
 It can be used as a kind of Content Delivery Network and as a protection against Denial Of Service Attacks.
-It is also popular choice (beside LetsEncrypt) to get an SSL certificate for your domain without costs and hustle.
+It is also popular choice to get an SSL certificate for your domain without costs and hustle.

 ## Pricing